124015001/twitter-source-label-customizer/changing-source-label/Procedures/2-Creating-twitter-developer-account.md

 # _Creating a Twitter Developer Account_

-So the basic eligibility, to get into Twitter Developer and to access their API, tools, is to have a Twitter account first.
-Considering, you all have a twitter account on your name, you now need to apply for the Twitter Developer Account through an application process as shown in the images below.
+So the basic eligibility, to get into Twitter Developer and to access their API tools, is to have a Twitter account first.
+Considering, you have a twitter account on your name, you now need to apply for the Twitter Developer Account through an application process as shown in the images below.
 Incase, if you already have a developer account then skip reading this file and directly go to see the other procedures.

 ## _To apply for a Twitter Developer Account:_